zetacodematrix/odin-project/README.md

 # The Odin Project — Curriculum Progress

-This repository contains completed and in-progress work for **The Odin Project**.
-It functions as a structured record of projects, exercises, and milestones completed throughout the curriculum.
+This repository contains my personal implementations of projects inspired by **The Odin Project**, an open-source curriculum for learning modern web development.
+The structure follows the general progression of the Odin pathway, while each project is built independently according to my own design choices and development style.

 ---

 ## Overview

-The Odin Project provides a full-stack web development pathway.
-This repository mirrors the curriculum structure, starting with Foundations and extending through more advanced modules.
+The curriculum spans multiple stages, from core web fundamentals to full-stack JavaScript.
+This repository reflects that progression and will grow as new sections are completed.

-Curriculum sequence:
+Curriculum outline:

 1. Foundations
 2. Intermediate HTML & CSS